tobsch/maven-rubygems/README.md

 It's included in the file called "testindex".
 So far, installing a gem with dependencies does not work.
 The next step to get it up and running would be to solve this issue.

+## How to test it?
+Simply run

+    ./bundler.rb